RespiraWorks/Ventilator/software/gui/README.md

 This section may be out of date.

 Go to https://www.qt.io/download-open-source and download the Qt Online Installer.
-When asked to select a version, check "Archive", click "Filter", and select 5.11.3.
+When asked to select a version, check "Archive", click "Filter", and select 5.15.2.
 Unselect all modules except core QT and Charts.

 After installation completes, add `qmake` to your PATH, e.g.:

-**TODO:** update these instructions to use 5.11.3

 ```
-export PATH=/Users/$USER/Qt/5.11.3/clang_64/bin:$PATH
+export PATH=/Users/$USER/Qt/5.15.2/clang_64/bin:$PATH
 ```

 ### Installing Qt Creator (optional)

 It is possible to develop the GUI without using Qt Creator, but it is convenient to use Creator for editing the qml layout files.

 Note that any resources (e.g. images, all qml files) need to be referenced in the qml.qrc file.